Skip to content

 • In most cases, you can use the short module name ping

-• Now we will break down the code, fell free to browse and look on the full code Browse the code.
+• Now, as we break down the code, feel free to browse and look at the full code.

-• At the time of writing this tutorial, the “implementation” of the ping is the following
+• At the time of writing this tutorial, the “implementation” of the ping module is as follows:

 RETURN = '''